maschu09/earth-system-data-processing/data_access/README_ecmwf_aifs.md

 This project demonstrates programmatic access to ECMWF's Artificial Intelligence/Integrated Forecasting System (AIFS) Single deterministic forecast data via the ECMWF Open Data API.

 **About AIFS**: AIFS is a machine learning–based global weather forecasting model operational since February 2025, developed by ECMWF to complement the traditional physics-based Integrated Forecasting System (IFS).
-Built using the Anemoi toolkit, AIFS provides scalable components and pipelines for developing and training large AI-driven weather models.
 The current version was trained on ERA5 reanalysis data (1979–2018) and fine-tuned on operational IFS forecasts (2019–2020), using both pressure-level and surface variables along with auxiliary forcing information such as solar radiation.

-**Operational specifications**: AIFS produces global forecasts at 0.25° × 0.25° resolution (N320 grid, approximately 1,036,800 grid points) four times daily (00, 06, 12, 18 UTC), extending to 15 days ahead in 6-hourly forecast steps.
+**Operational specifications**: AIFS produces global forecasts at 0.25° × 0.25° resolution four times daily (00, 06, 12, 18 UTC), extending to 15 days ahead in 6-hourly forecast steps.
 Two operational configurations exist: AIFS Single (deterministic model, operational since 25 February 2025) and AIFS Ensemble (ensemble model, operational since 1 July 2025).
 This project focuses on AIFS Single surface forecasts.
 For detailed architecture and training methodology, see the notebook's first cell.

+**Note on model execution**: This project downloads pre-generated AIFS forecasts from ECMWF's operational runs.
+Users interested in running AIFS inference directly or training custom models can use the `anemoi-inference` package with model checkpoints from [HuggingFace](https://huggingface.co/ecmwf/aifs).
+See [ECMWF's AIFS training documentation](https://anemoi.readthedocs.io/projects/training/en/latest/) for model execution and retraining workflows.

 ## Repository Content